Meet Our Team

 Angelica Greco

 Angelica leads ICLEI USA’s climate change adaptation and community resilience work.
-She manages the ongoing development of ICLEI USA’s protocols, tools, guidance, and training materials in the areas of climate vulnerability assessment and adaptation planning.
-She also provides technical assistance to local governments on integrated climate action planning and circular economy.
+She manages the ongoing development of ICLEI USA’s protocols, tools, training materials, and technical assistance in the areas of climate vulnerability assessment and adaptation planning.

-Angelica started her career at ICLEI as a student assistant with the ICLEI World Secretariat office in Bonn, Germany, where she supported the Circular Development team’s work on the Circular City Actions Framework and the Circular Turku Roadmap Toward Resource Wisdom.
+Angelica started her career at ICLEI as a student assistant with the ICLEI World Secretariat office in Bonn, Germany, where she supported the Circular Development team’s work on the Circular City Actions Framework.
 Before joining ICLEI USA, Angelica helped design and execute environmental risk assessments for the Vulnerability Assessment, Risk Management & Adaptive Planning (VARMAP) section of the United Nations University.

 Angelica holds a bachelor’s degree in Geography from Colgate University and a master’s degree in Geography of Environmental Risk and Human Security from the United Nations University and the University of Bonn.
 She wrote her master’s thesis on green infrastructure planning in U.S. cities.